 Driven by: Roger McCluskey, Mike Hiss and Ken Hamilton.
 First race: Indianapolis Motor Speedway (R6), 26 May 1974.
 Total of 18 recorded races.

 My thanks to original designer Bob Riley and current owner Pete Klain for the information they provided about this car.
+Thanks also to Jim Knerr and Dave Reese for the use of their pictures.
 The quotation from McCluskey is from the Santa Cruz Sentinel, 18 May 1978.

 These histories last updated on .